yig/graphics101-pipeline/README.md

 * Almost everything in a JSON scene will live reload if using a `FancyScene`, including shaders, uniforms, and textures.
-This happens every `TimerMilliseconds`, which must be non-negative.
 The only property that will not live reload is `PipelineGUI`.

 * You can find lots of Creative Commons environment (cube) maps on the